The Painter of Signs: Plot

 The story goes on to outline Daisy's complicated past and her eventual admission of a mutual attraction for Raman.
-The two start spending the nights together, and decide to get married in the ("Gandharva" style),the simplest form of marital union.
+The two start spending the nights together, and decide to get a Gandharva marriage, the simplest form of marital union.
 Daisy seems to be unaffected by the relationship though, and tells Raman that she will not change her last name, or house-keep for him.
 Raman mulls over the eventualities of such a wedlock, but is steadfast in his affection and love for Daisy and constantly tells himself that her needs and wishes will always be more important than his.
 His aunt, upset over her nephew's unorthodox afflictions - especially at his decision to marry out of caste - asks him to arrange a one way trip to Benaras for her.
 His repeated beseechings to her to stay and bless him and Daisy have no effect.
 On the morning that Daisy is to move into Raman's house on Ellaman Street, she changes her mind about Raman, feeling that her sense of purpose and her independent existence may be affected by married life.
 She decides to leave Malgudi for a three-year family planning initiative in villages all over India.
-Confused and befuddled, Raman tries his best to convince her, telling her that his house on Ellaman street will be open for her whenever' she decides to return.
+Confused and befuddled, Raman tries his best to convince her, telling her that his house on Ellaman street will be open for her whenever she decides to return.